boardswarm/boardswarm/boardswarm/README.md

 Actuators provided a `value` parameter which takes a boolean value to turn the gpio line high or low.

+Each item created by this provider will have a following properties:
+* `gpio.chip_label`: label of the used GPIO chip
+* `gpio.line_number`: number of the gpio line used
+* `gpio.line_name`: name of the gpio line used if available

 Example configuration:
 ```
 providers: